tracee/tracee/README.md

 of your application at the level of every single service call.

 So how do you implement this in an JavaEE-Application?
-An obvious way would be to pass an invocation context identifier around as a parameter of every of your business interfaces (EBJ, SOAP, REST, whatsoever) and write it explicitly into each log statement.
+An obvious way would be to pass an invocation context identifier around as a parameter of every of your business interfaces (EJB, SOAP, REST, whatever) and write it explicitly into each log statement.
 It should also be obvious that this is a dumb idea because it pollutes all of our business interfaces with unnecessary artificial parameters just for the benefit of making the invocation context explicit.
 But we can do better!